Introduction

 6. If an intern decides to initiate an appeal process, this document describes the steps with which an intern may officially appeal this program's action(s).

-7. CPS due process procedures will ensure that interns have sufficient time (as described in this due process document) to respond to any action taken by the program before the program鈥檚 implementation.
+7. CAPS due process procedures will ensure that interns have sufficient time (as described in this due process document) to respond to any action taken by the program before the program鈥檚 implementation.

-8. When evaluating or making decisions about an intern鈥檚 performance, CPS staff will use input from multiple professional sources whenever available.
+8. When evaluating or making decisions about an intern鈥檚 performance, CAPS staff will use input from multiple professional sources whenever available.

 9. The Training Director will document in writing and provide to all relevant parties the actions taken by the program and the rationale for all actions.